-Because, whether you’re a customer or a tradesperson, the new protocol aims to ensure that both sides have exchanged enough information to understand each other’s position and had the chance to resolve the dispute without going to court, saving time and money.
+Whether you’re a customer or a tradesperson, the protocol aims to ensure that both sides have exchanged enough information to understand each other’s position.
+It also provides the chance to resolve the dispute without going to court, saving time and money.

-This is important, because if the court isn’t satisfied that you’ve been reasonable, then you may be prevented from recovering the costs of pursuing the claim – such as court and solicitors’ fees.
+This is important, because if the court isn’t satisfied that you’ve been reasonable, you may be prevented from recovering the costs of pursuing the claim against your builder – such as court and solicitors’ fees.

 The court may even order that your claim is stayed (put on hold) until you’ve followed the protocol.

 The costs of complying with the protocol should be proportionate to the complexity of the case and the value of the claim.